DanChitwood/grapevine_climate_allometry/README.md

 # Vein-to-blade ratio as an allometric indicator of climate-induced changes in grapevine leaf size and shape

-This repository contains the dataand code used to produce the figures and tables for the manuscript *Vein-to-blade ratio as an allometric indicator of climate-induced changes in grapevine leaf size and shape*.
+This repository contains the data and code used to produce the figures and tables for the manuscript *Vein-to-blade ratio as an allometric indicator of climate-induced changes in grapevine leaf size and shape*.

 ### Figure legends